DanWillman/PuttPutt/README.md

 A discord bot for mini painting shame golf

 # Commands
-* `!fore [modifier]` Modifies your current score with the provided modifier.
-This modifier is required, so PuttPutt knows how much to adjust your score by
+* `!fore [modifier] {Reason}` Modifies your current score with the provided modifier.
+This modifier is required, so PuttPutt knows how much to adjust your score by.
+Optionally, any text after the modifier will be stored as a note for this event in history.
-  *  Example: `!fore -2`
+  *  Example: `!fore -2`, `!fore -2 Painted some new duder`
+* `!setscore [score] {Reason}` Sets your current score to the provided score.
+Optionally, any text after the score will be stored as a note for this event in history.
+  *  Example: `!setscore 0`, `!setscore 0 Resetting for some reason`
 * `!scoreboard {limit}` Displays the scoreboard.
 Optionally, you can provide a limit value to only show the top N results
   *  Example: `!scoreboard`, `!scoreboard 10`
+* `!history {limit}` Displays your history.
+Optionally, you can provide a limit value to only show the top N results
+  *  Example: `!history`, `!history 10`
+* `!archives` Gets a list of all archive names, allowing the user to then pull up a scoreboard for that season
+* `!seasonscores [archive]` Displays the scoreboard for the specified archive (season) name.
+Hint: use `!archives` to get the list, or check out [shame.golf](shame.golf)
+  *  Example: `!seasonscores Summer2021`
 * `!myscore` Reports your current score
 ## Mod commands
 * `!sync` Overwrites the database with values from usernames in the server.
 Currently, this pulls scores in a format of `[15]` or `{15}`, including negative scores.
+* `!season {name}` Archives the current season and begins anew.
+If you provide a name, it will be used, otherwise a timestamp will be used.
+  *  Example: `!season`, `!season Summer2021`
+* `!updatenames` Updates all user names on scoreboard to their sanitized (no score, remove excess spaces) names.

 # Configuration
 ## Bot Authentication